01 — OverviewConfidential / For acquirer reviewMAG-IP-2026-04

 ready for your production line.

-MagMirror combines live rear-camera preview, integrated fill lighting, and power support in one compact accessory — a validated, pre-production hardware package available for intellectual property purchase or full asset acquisition.
+MagMirror combines live rear-camera preview, integrated fill lighting, and power support in one compact accessory — a validated, pre-production hardware package backed by a registered U.S. trademark and patent-pending product work, available for IP/design purchase or full brand and asset acquisition.

 BACKERS